collocations.org

 There was a barely veiled hostility in her tone.

-general, widespread | popular, public
+general, widespread

-the widespread popular hostility towards the war
+the widespread popular hostility to the war

-personal | continuing, growing | mutual
+continuing, growing

-VERB + HOSTILITY
+VERB + hostility

 the deep hostility felt by many teenagers against the police

-express, show | arouse, attract, provoke
+express, show

-The prime minister was concerned that such a move would arouse public hostility.
+Such a move might arouse public hostility.

 be greeted with, be met with, encounter, face, meet with